AlexanderMakarov/aggregate-inecobank-statement/README.md

 - Install Go v1.21+
 - `go mod init`
-- Made your changes, test manually with `go run .`
+- Made your changes, run test via [Makefile](/Makefile) targets and test manually with `go run .`
-- After adding tests run them with coverage `go test -coverprofile coverage.out` and see coverage report via `go tool cover -html=coverage.out` - opens page in browser.
 - Make PR.

 ## Release
 Merge to "master" and push tag with name "releaseX.X.X".
+CI will do the rest.

 ## TODO/Roadmap

 - [x] Fail if wrong field in config found.
 - [x] Add CI for pull requests (different branches).
 - [x] Parse CSV-s from online.ameriabank.am.
+- [x] Propagate not fatal errors from parsing files into report.
 - [ ] Parse InecoBank XLS files which are sent in emails and InecoBank doesn't allow to download data older than 2 years.
 - [ ] Rename repo to don't be tied to Inecobank.
-- [ ] Write instruction about MyAmeria.
-Record new video.
+- [ ] Write instruction about both options for Ameriabank transactions.
+Record new video(s).
 - [ ] (?)
-Support different fields with parsing.
+Support different schema with parsing.
+Aka "parse anything".
 - [ ] (?)
 More tests coverage.
 - [ ] (?)
 Build translator to https://github.com/beancount/beancount
       Check in https://fava.pythonanywhere.com/example-beancount-file/editor/#
 - [ ] Build UI with Fyne and https://github.com/wcharczuk/go-chart
       (https://github.com/Jacalz/sparta/commit/f9927d8b502e388bda1ab21b3028693b939e9eb2).
-- [ ] Add multi-currency support: config for rates
+- [ ] Add multi-currency support: config for rates.
+Also see how Beancount handles it.
 - [ ] Add multi-currency support: call https://open.er-api.com/v6/latest/AMD